thegetty/bronze-guidelines/content/intro.md

 {% endaccordion %}
 {% accordion "### 2.9 Finishing" "s2-9" %}

-While castings can come out of the refractory mold with near-perfect surfaces, most need some repair or reworking of the metal (see [I.4§1](/vol-1/4/#s1), {% ref 'vid-10, vid-11' %}), and quite a few need more than that.
+While castings can come out of the refractory mold with near-perfect surfaces, most need some repair or reworking of the metal (see [I.4§1](/vol-1/4/#s1), {% open 'vid-10, vid-11' %}), and quite a few need more than that.
 Many of the kinds of imperfections found in casts are described in [I.2](/vol-1/2/).

 Most cast bronze sculptures will at the very least need to have their sprues cut off and core pins extracted.
 Removal of the coarser traces of the casting process falls under the rubric of {% def "fettling" %}, often followed by refining of the metal surface via {% def "chasing" %} (see [I.6§1.2](/vol-1/6/#s1-2)).
 Surface treatments that do not fall under the rubric of tooling of the cast metal may include various forms of {% def "metal plating" %}, gilding, the application of patina, and/or {% def "inlays" %} and {% def "overlays" %}.
-And there is a long tradition of combining bronze elements with other materials to create composite objects ({% ref 'fig-047' %}).
+And there is a long tradition of combining bronze elements with other materials to create composite objects ({% open 'fig-047' %}).

 Not all sculptures are cast in one piece, and the rich variety of assembly technologies and related processes are fully described in [I.5](/vol-1/5/).
 Although not covered in the present *Guidelines*, bases and mounts may represent a highly useful source of information to document fabrication techniques.
 This is the case with ancient large bronzes—notably where only the bases survive—and also for statuettes and groups from the Renaissance and Baroque periods.[^77]